Appsumo Reveals its A/B Testing Secret: Only 1 Out of 8 Tests Produce Results

 - Weekly iterations.
 This is the most effective way I’ve found to do A/B testing.

 - Pick only 1 thing you want to improve.
-Let’s say it’s conversion rate to buying on first time visitor.
+Let’s say it’s conversion rate to buying on the first-time visitors

 - Get a benchmark of what that conversion rate is